 3. In stories

 5. In building websites

-1. Using the rule in copywriting and on landing pages
+1. Using the Rule of Three in copywriting and on landing pages

 The rule of 3 helps you convey concepts clearly, clarify your points and make your messages more memorable.
 This applies to copywriting on your landing pages.

 Your landing pages are one of your most important sales tools.
 If the copy is not memorable, well-written and engaging then your far less likely to capture leads.

 To apply the rule of 3 to your own copy, think about how you can summarize your message in 3 parts.

 Ask yourself, what do you want people to remember when they see your website or your ad?